 Your DS-160 is on the officer's screen.
 Every answer you give is compared against what you wrote.
 One contradiction can sink your entire application.

 Before your interview: Re-read your entire DS-160 — or use our DS-160 checker to catch inconsistencies automatically.
 Take screenshots.
 Memorize key dates, addresses, and employment history.
-Your verbal answers must match exactly.
+Clean up your social media.
+Your verbal answers, written application, and online presence must all tell the same story.

 Self-Diagnosis: Rate Your Risk